touchHLE/touchHLE/CONTRIBUTING.md

 Then go to GerritHub, make sure you didn't push anything you didn't intend to, and add `hikari_no_yume` as a reviewer.

-If you're submitting a large number of changes with a common theme (for example, they all improve compatibility with some app), it is recommended to _also_ create a GitHub pull request.
+If you're submitting a large number of changes with a common theme, e.g. improving compatibility with some app, it is recommended to _also_ create a GitHub pull request.
 This improves visibility and ensures your changes are tested by the GitHub CI.
-You can then the Gerrit reviews with a “topic” named like `touchHLE/pull/xxx` where xxx is the pull request number.
-(You can bulk-tag things by using the check-boxes on the GerritHub homepage.)
+You can then tag the Gerrit reviews with a “topic” named like `touchHLE/pull/xxx` where xxx is the pull request number.
+You can bulk-tag things using the checkboxes on the GerritHub homepage.

 Please also see the following guidelines for what to do with code changes.